pyserial/pyserial/documentation/appendix.rst

-    On Debian based systems, serial ports are usually in the group ``dialout``, so running ``sudo adduser $USER dialout`` (and logging-out and -in) enables the user to use the port.
+    On Debian based systems, serial ports are usually in the group ``dialout``, so running ``sudo adduser $USER dialout`` (and logging-out and -in) enables the user to access the port.

 Related software